Naoru347/RandomGroups/ReadMe.txt

 and pair students together.

 New versions will:
+0 Add ability to get list entries from the user to populate the list 0 Updating pairing to allow for groups of 3 if num studs is odd 0 Remove hard coding of the names
-O Save user input to a CSV file
+OSave user input to a CSV file
 O Read from a CSV file
 O Get group size from the user
 O Get number of groups from the user to generate groupings